 With COVID-19 impacting the entire world synagogues have moved rapidly to online services where ever possible.
 Orthodox congregations are not allowed to use electricity on the Sabbath.
 You can get on the email list for those synagogues and they will email members, and you, when they have programming available.
 They are quite creative about their offerings.

 Temple Israel, Reform – Erev Shabbat services (Friday night) are online using Zoom.
-Email email@example.com to be invited.
+Email firstname.lastname@example.org to be invited.
 Many of the services are lay-led or go to their live streamed services on their Facebook page.